Mike Pence: Post-vice presidency (2021–present)

 Pence left office on January 20, 2021, and was succeeded by the 49th vice president of the United States, Kamala Harris.
 Pence did not have a permanent place of residence in Indiana when he left the vice presidency.
 Official records indicated that Pence had not owned a residence in Indiana since 2013, having lived in the governor's mansion and then the vice president's residence in Washington.
 As a result, for several months after leaving office, he and his wife stayed at residences owned by various Indiana Republican politicians.
 It is believed that he was at one time staying in a cabin owned by his former lieutenant governor, Indiana Governor Eric Holcomb.
 In May 2021, the Pences bought a home in Carmel, Indiana.

 In February 2021, it was announced that Pence would join The Heritage Foundation as a distinguished visiting fellow.
 He also joined the Young America's Foundation conservative youth organization, with plans to launch a new podcast with the group in the coming months.
+In April 2021, Pence founded a policy and advocacy organization, Advancing American Freedom.
 At speaking engagements in the months after the end of the Trump administration, Pence spoke with "an almost reverence" of the former president, according to one journalist.